2023 Most Popular Biological & Biomedical Sciences Doctor's Degree Schools in Alabama

 Most Popular Alabama Schools for a Doctorate in Biological & Biomedical Sciences

-Our analysis found University of Alabama at Birmingham to be the most popular school for biological and biomedical sciences students who want to pursue a doctor’s degree in Alabama.
-Located in the medium-sized city of Birmingham, UAB is a public school with a fairly large student population.
+Our 2023 rankings named University of Alabama at Birmingham the most popular school in Alabama for biological and biomedical sciences students working on their doctor’s degree.
+Located in the midsize city of Birmingham, UAB is a public school with a very large student population.

 Women make up 54% of the biological and biomedical sciences majors at the school.